mre/slack/README.md

 Because of that I need to halt this project for the near future.
 I'm uploading it anyway to inspire fellow Rustaceans.

+**Update**: There is an OpenAPI-based machine-readable spec available now.
+See [here](https://github.com/slackapi/slack-api-specs).
+Maybe someone wants to give it a shot.

 ## Goals

 * Great ergonomics.
 Easy to use.